smartchicago/chicago-atlas/README.md

 ## File Template for Topic Data

 The Chicago Health Atlas consists of 3 parts one of which is Topic Data.
 The Chicago Health Atlas reports on a range of topics, ranging from Adult Binge Drinking, Homicides, Smoking and other topics that are related to the core mission of the Healthy Chicago 2.0. team, which are to monitor and enhance the livelihood of the wonderful City of Chicago.
 If you are in need for a template, please have a look in the downloads folder where we placed an example.
-If you need any help please reach out to John Doe at X.
+If you need any help please reach out to Leslie Durr at leslie.durr@uilabs.org.

 ## API Reference